Culture

 Tony Award winner Melba Moore will headline a VIP Meet & Greet fundraiser on May 9 at the T. Thomas Fortune Cultural Center, where she will greet fans, discuss her new memoir, and support the center’s ongoing cultural work.

 RED BANK, N.J. — Tony Award winner Melba Moore will headline a VIP Meet & Greet fundraiser on May 9 at the T. Thomas Fortune Cultural Center, where she will greet fans, discuss her new memoir, and support the center’s ongoing cultural work.
-The event begins at 3 p.m., and organizers said tickets cost $50, with a portion of the proceeds benefiting the Fortune Cultural Center.
+The event begins at 3 p.m., and organizers said VIP tickets cost $50, with a portion of the proceeds benefiting the Fortune Cultural Center.

 The VIP experience includes light refreshments and a copy of Moore’s recent memoir, “This Is It: Marvelous and Getting Better,” written with Kevin E. Taylor.

-Conversation With Executive Director Follows VIP Event
+Conversation With Executive Director Follows Melba Moore VIP Book Signing Event

 At 4:30 p.m., Moore will join award-winning journalist Gilda Rogers, the center’s executive director, for a public conversation about her life, career, and new book.
-This portion of the event is free and open to the public, and a book signing will follow.
+This portion of the event is free and open to the public, and the VIP book signing will follow.
 Organizers said attendees must register in advance due to limited seating.

 Melba Moore’s Historic Career Spans Five Decades